mrseanryan/gpt-multi-atomic-agents/README.md

 - compose Agents made of Functions
 - a router uses an LLM to process complex 'composite' user prompts, and automatically route them to the best sequence of your agents
-  - the router rerites the user prompt, to best suit each agent
+  - the router rewrites the user prompt, to best suit each agent
 - generate via OpenAI or AWS Bedrock or groq